twinfoundation/verifiable-storage/packages/verifiable-storage-models/docs/reference/interfaces/IVerifiableStorageUpdateResponse.md

 # Interface: IVerifiableStorageUpdateResponse

-Response to updating the Verifiable Storage.
+Response to updating the verifiable storage item.

 ## Properties